Solid Notifications Protocol

 Discovery

-Resource Servers enable Subscription Clients to discover description resources that are associated with a topic resource.
+Resource Servers enable Discovery Clients to discover description resources that are associated with a topic resource.

 A description resource is an RDF document [RDF11-CONCEPTS] that includes information about the capabilities and features of a subscription service or notification channel.